jarchmx/meta-swi-sdxprairie-virt/README.md

-# How to use meta-swi-qemu
+# How to use meta-swi-sdxprairie-virt.

-1. git clone the main swi layer.
+#Clone and patch to support meta-swi-sdxprairie-virt for sdxprairie.

+#> cd meta-swi layer:
-2. in meta-swi, git clone this meta-swi-sdxvirt layer.
+#> git clone this layer: https://github.com/jarchmx/meta-swi-sdxprairie-virt.git
-3. make dev_src at 1st time to initialize the env,  after step 4,  run ". ./oe-init-build-env  ../build_src/" under poky for future new shell build.
-4. run "bitbake-layers add-layer ../meta-swi/meta-swi-qemu/ " and update MACHINE to "swi-sdxprairie-qemu" in local.conf.
+#> patch -p1 < meta-swi-sdxprairie-virt/patches/add_meta-swi-sdxprairie-virt_support.patch

+#Build the image:
-5. run "bitbake machine-image" to generate the image.
+#> cd to ROOT directory of yocto, run QEMU=1 make image_src to build the image.

-6. in deploy directory, call runqemu.sh which is from https://github.com/jarchmx/arscript.git.
+#Run the emulator.
+#> cd to poky directory of yocto.
+#> run '. ./oe-init-build-env  ../build_src/' to initialize the env.
+#> runqemu to run the emulator.